Ranajit2005/Next.js_auth_1st_time/README.md

 - Node.js (v14 or higher)
 - MongoDB (local or cloud instance)
 - Email service provider for Nodemailer
+- Bcript js, encript js and salt for password security

 ## Learn More